Wikipedia (en)Wikipedia (en)https://en.wikipedia.org/static/favicon/wikipedia.icohttps://en.wikipedia.org/wiki/Special:Search

 When was Atari 2600 released?

-The Atari 2600 launched in North America in late 1977, Europe in 1978, France in 1982, Brazil in September 1983, and Japan as Atari 2800 in October 1983.
-It remained in production until 1992.
+The console launched in North America in late 1977, Europe in 1978, France in 1982, Brazil in September 1983, and Japan as Atari 2800 in October 1983.

 What CPU powers Atari 2600?

-What was the launch price?
+What was the best-selling Atari 2600 game?

 Quick Facts